 Next is Microsoft Teams.
 If you have an Office365 account then you will have this included for free!
 This platform’s ease of use and user-friendly layout will get you set up with communicating with each other on the first page.

-Under Posts, you can begin a conversation, mention someone in your team, add images or attachments, and more.
-If you need to chat with someone privately, the Chat feature allows you to select a person or multiple people for an individual or group chat.
+Under Posts, you can begin a conversation, tag someone in your team, add images or attachments, and more.
+Use the Chat feature to talk to one person or multiple people privately.

-With Teams, you will have the capability of easily collaborating with your group through Microsoft Word, Excel, and PowerPoint.
+With Teams, you can easily collaborate with your group using Microsoft Word, Excel, and PowerPoint.
 If you noticed at the top of the Teams page, there are tabs ranging from Posts, Files, etc. You can click on the + to add a new tab.
 This option will let you include uploaded files or additional apps that may be helpful for your team’s needs, such as Planner.

 Activity lets you view the activity log to keep track of changes made by the group.
 Here, you can open the feed and view what was added, mentioned, replied to, or even if someone reacted to a message.
 Additional features of Teams include Calendar, which can pull your schedules and meetings from your Outlook calendar, and Calls if you ever need to communicate with your team through voice or video calls.

 Last but not least: Trello.
-With this project management tool you will only need to sign up with an existing email address.
-Trello keeps it simple by utilizing boards, lists, and cards in their simplest form.
-Once you create your board you can make lists with tasks called cards.
+You only need an email address to sign up for this project management tool.
+Trello keeps it simple by using boards, lists, and cards in their simplest form.
+Once you create your board you can make lists with cards for each task.
 You can go into more detail with cards by filling a description, assigning tasks to members, setting due dates, adding checklists, and more!

 Sharing files through cards is easy.
-By accessing a card, it opens up features to write comments, mention members, or add attachments.
+When you click on a card, it opens up features to write comments, mention members, or add attachments.
 Trello can also send notifications, such as when someone is mentioned in a card, and keeps track of activity within a board.

 If you need extra features specific to your project, you can add Power-Ups!
 These are apps and plug-ins that are accessible through Trello.

-An easy way to keep track of cards is by naming lists In-Progress and Completed.
+An easy way to keep track of cards is by giving lists names like In-Progress and Completed.
 Tasks can be under the In-Progress list when members have been assigned to a card and are working on the task.
 These list titles are only suggestions.
 You can name them things that are more specific to your tasks and needs for your group.

-When a card is finished, you can simply click and drag that card into the Completed list when you’re done.
+When you finish a task, simply click and drag that card into the Completed list.

 Have you heard of working smarter, not harder?
 Starting your group project early is basically the definition of working smarter instead of harder and will make your project run much more smoothly than waiting.